bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

  - This script fits selected_runs.txt to the pedestal fit.

 ### *run_batch.sh*
- -  This script is simply executed as ./run_batch.sh (no input arguments)
  -  This script runs the run_fit_pmt.sh script on a predefined list of run_id's with predefined input arguments.
-This is a way to make many different fits to many different data runs at once.
+ - This is a way to systematically analyze new data sets.

 ---
 ---